 Not only can exercising with our dogs lead to a possible happier and healthier pup, but it also contributes to positive wellness and increased happiness for the pet parent too.
-Studies continually show that dog owners are more likely to meet daily exercise requirements than people without pets.
+Studies continually show that dog parents are more likely to meet daily exercise requirements than people without pets.
 With Spring in full bloom, start gathering ideas for varying up your dog’s exercise routine!

 You’re used to the normal walking around the block or heading over to the local dog park, but have you considered one of these out-of-the-box ideas?